 - If you will be serving the pizza toast to children, cut the slice(s) in half (I cut it diagonally).
 Then, put the two pieces back together as if it‘s one uncut slice.
 Now, add the toppings.
 First, spread the homemade pizza sauce on top, about 1 Tbsp for each slice.

-- Sprinkle a little bit of cheese on the pizza sauce (once melted, this cheese helps hold the toppings in place).
+- Sprinkle a little bit of shredded mozzarella cheese on the pizza sauce (once melted, this cheese helps hold the toppings in place).
 Next, scatter some onion slices on top.

 - Then, scatter the green pepper slices and ham.

-- Finally, add a few tomato slices and top with more cheese.
+- Finally, add a few tomato slices and top with the rest of the 6 Tbsp shredded mozzarella cheese.

 - Adjust the wire rack of a toaster oven in the middle.
 Place the pizza toast directly on the wire rack, taking care not to let the toppings fall or hang off the edges.
 Tip: I place my slice on a wire rack with a tray underneath.
 This helps catch any melted cheese that might drip down.
 While the bottom of the slice doesn’t get as crisp, the tray keeps the oven clean.